HomeSecurity & PrivacyApp Lock Apps for Android

 3. AVG AntiVirus (App Lock)

-If you already run security software, the App Lock built into AVG saves you a second install.
+If you already run security software, the App Lock built into AVG saves you a second install, though note it sits behind the paid tier rather than the free app.
 We protected our messaging and photo apps from the same dashboard that handles scanning, and unlocking with a fingerprint felt instant.
 It is worth comparing against our wider antivirus picks, since having the malware shield and the lock living together kept our home screen tidier.

 5. Keepsafe Photo Vault